 Anaphylaxis

 Anaphylaxis (an-a-fi-LAK-sis) is a severe allergic response that can be caused by insect stings, foods such as nuts, or medication.
 If a person is allergic, symptoms of anaphylaxis may appear within a few minutes or a few hours after contact with the allergen.
 This may include wheezing, throat tightness, hives, itching, or a rash.
-Immediate medical treatment may be needed, including an injection of epinephrine.
+Immediate medical treatment may be needed, including an administration of epinephrine.
 People who experience a severe allergic reaction should also go to the emergency room.
 Anaphylaxis may be a life-threatening condition if aid is not given promptly.

-Act #2016-193 - Use of Epinephrine Auto-Injectors by the General Public
+Act #2026-561 - Use of Epinephrine Delivery Systems by the General Public

-- Anaphylaxis Training Video
+- Anaphylaxis Training Videos

-Videos: Windows Media Player | Real Player | YouTube - Anaphylaxis Training Certificate of Completion
+Auto-Injector Videos: Windows Media Player | Real Player | YouTube

-- Epinephrine Auto-Injector Report
+- Epinephrine Delivery Systems Report

 Anaphylaxis Report Summaries